sakapon/Bellona.Analysis/README.md

 var colors = new[] { Color.Red, Color.Orange, Color.Yellow, Color.Green, Color.Blue, Color.Indigo, Color.Violet };

 // Initializes and trains a clustering model.
-// The lambda expression is to specify features of each color by an array of System.Double. var model = ClusteringModel.CreateAuto<Color>(c => new double[] { c.R, c.G, c.B })
+// The lambda expression is to extract features from each color by an array of System.Double. var model = ClusteringModel.CreateAuto<Color>(c => new double[] { c.R, c.G, c.B })
     .Train(colors);
 ```